 Overall, 41% of bus operators and just one third of maintenance staff report general satisfaction with current conditions and benefits.
 Table 4.6 presents employee satisfaction in descending order from most to least popular.
 The results show that there are few overwhelming sources of satisfaction among either class of MDT employee.
 Only three items satisfied a majority of respondents, while eleven items caused roughly 50% or more of those surveyed to be dissatisfied.
-Some of the strongest feelings related to communication and input into decisions that effect employees.
+Some of the strongest feelings related to communication and decision-making power.